NEW MINING PLAN

 - New agreement with labor union

-- Lower headcount – approximately 150 employees anticipated at Velardeña by year-end 2014, compared to approximately 500 in June 2013
+- Lower headcount – approximately 250 employees at year-end 2014, compared to approximately 500

 - New mining method used – overhand cut and fill mining